HSF/prmon/doc/CONTRIBUTING.md

 All of our interactions in the project are governed by the [code of conduct](../CODE_OF_CONDUCT.md).
 Thanks for respecting it!

+## AI Assisted Contributions

+AI assistance is accepted for any contributions.
+However, as the submitter, you must take full responsibility for all code and results, and you should disclose AI use for non-routine tasks (algorithm design, architecture, complex problem-solving).
+Routine tasks, such as correcting grammar, formatting or style do not require disclosure.

 ## Issues and Bug Reports

 Raise bug reports and general issues using the [*issues*](https://github.com/HSF/prmon/issues)